Bavaria: Drunk, unlicensed driver speeds, steals speed camera, runs red light, is caught | DW | 04.10.2019

 Speed camera stored in the cellar

 This meant that a police car was able to track down the young man within a few hours.
-Rather than giving himself up, the driver evaded capture by accelerating his Audi.
+Rather than giving himself up, the driver attempted to evade capture by accelerating off in his Audi.
 Pursuit by a police car swiftly followed.

 After running a red light, the man was eventually stopped by the police.